ampproject/amp.dev/content/docs/extended_amp-carousel.md

 </amp-carousel>
 [/sourcecode]

-Note, that while the example shows a carousel of images `amp-carousel` support arbitrary children.
+Note that while the example shows a carousel of images, `amp-carousel` support arbitrary children.

 ## Attributes